 The Roadway Sensors segment provides various advanced detection sensors and systems for traffic intersection management, communication systems and roadway traffic data collection applications.
 The Roadways Sensors product line uses advanced image processing technology and other techniques to capture and analyze sensor data through sophisticated algorithms, enabling vehicle, bicycle and pedestrian detection, as well as the transmission of both video images and data using various communication technologies.
-Our Roadway Sensors products include, among others, Vantage, VantageLive!, VantagePegasus, VantageRadius, Vantage Vector, VantageView, Velocity, SmartCycle, SmartCycle Bike Indicator, SmartSpan, VersiCam, PedTrax and P-Series products.
+Our Roadway Sensors products include, among others, VantageLive!, VantageNext, VantagePegasus, VantageRadius, Vantage Vector, VantageView, Velocity, SmartCycle, SmartCycle Bike Indicator, SmartSpan, VersiCam, PedTrax and P-Series products.
+Our Roadway Sensors segment also includes the sale of original equipment manufacturer ("OEM") products for the traffic intersection markets, which include, among other things, traffic signal controllers and traffic signal equipment cabinets.

 The Transportation Systems segment provides engineering and consulting services, performance measurement and traffic analytics solutions, as well as the development of transportation management and traveler information systems for the ITS industry.
 Our Transportation Systems services include planning, design, implementation, operation and management of surface transportation infrastructure systems.
-We perform analysis and study goods movement, commercial vehicle operations, provide travel demand forecasting and systems engineering, and identify mitigation measures to reduce traffic congestion.
-Our Transportation Systems product line includes iPeMS, our performance measurement and information management solution as well as our commercial vehicle operations and vehicle safety compliance platforms known as CVIEW-Plus, CheckPoint, UCRLink, and inspect.
+We perform analysis and study goods movement, provide commercial vehicle safety solutions, provide travel demand forecasting and systems engineering, and identify mitigation measures to reduce traffic congestion.
+Our Transportation Systems product line includes Iteris SPM and iPeMS, our performance measurement and information management solutions as well as our commercial vehicle operations and vehicle safety compliance platforms known as CVIEW-Plus, CheckPoint, UCRLink, and inspect.

 The Agriculture and Weather Analytics segment includes ClearPath Weather, our road maintenance applications, and ClearAg, our digital agriculture platform.
-Our ClearPath Weather suite of tools, such as tools for assessing historical weather conditions to both short-term and long-range weather forecasts and customizable route/site weather and pavement forecast tools, provide winter road maintenance recommendations for state agencies, municipalities and for commercial companies that allow such users to create solutions to meet roadway maintenance decision needs.
-Our ClearAg solutions combine weather and agronomic data with proprietary land-surface modeling and analytics to solve complex agricultural problems.
-Our ClearAg solutions include our ClearAg applications, ClearAg APIs and components, WeatherPlot mobile application, and ClearAg Insights applications.
+Our ClearPath Weather is a web-based solution, that includes a suite of tools that applies data assimilation and modeling technologies for assessing historical weather conditions for both short-term and long-range weather forecasts and customizable route/site weather and pavement forecasting, and providing winter road maintenance recommendations for state agencies, municipalities and for commercial companies that allow such users to create solutions to meet roadway maintenance decision needs.
+Our ClearAg solutions combine weather and agronomic data with proprietary land-surface modeling and analytics to solve complex agricultural problems and to increase the efficiency and sustainability of farmlands.
+We currently offer our ClearAg solutions to companies in the agriculture industry, such as seed and crop protection companies, integrated food companies, and agricultural equipment manufacturers and service providers.
+Our ClearAg solutions provide weather, environment, soil and plant growth modeling to deliver smart content through ClearAg APIs and components, IMFocus APIs, ClearAg applications, WeatherPlot mobile applications, and ClearAg Insights applications.